Elaine Super, Authority Clerk

 Residential Customers - $332.00 Annually/Unit ($166 semi-annually).

 Semi-Annual bills will be mailed approximately 4 weeks prior to the bill being due.
+Our office will be closed on Monday, January 15, 2018 due to Martin Luther King Day.
+The due date is extended to Tuesday, January 16, 2018.
 Bills will be due on January 15th and July 15th.

 Commercial Customers - $332.00 annually for the first 80,000 gallons of water usage. $5.75/1,000 gallons of water used in excess of 80,000 gallons.
 Commercial Customers will be billed quarterly with the following due dates: January 1st, April 1st, July 1st and October 1st.